 Following techniques are some techniques for making earthquake-resistant buildings are discussed below:-

-Strength of joints can be gained or achieved by simply using high strength or fibre reinforced concrete, or just by the increasing section near joints or provide haunches.
-This might be work as a knot as in bamboo.
-And thus provide stiffness to the joints.
+Strength of joints can be gained or achieved by using high-strength or fibre-reinforced concrete, increasing sections near joints or providing haunches.
+This might work as a knot as in bamboo.
+And thus giving stiffness to the joints.

-Thus the provision of hollow type raft foundation filled with water can be reducing some destructible effects of the earthquake.
+Thus the provision of a hollow type raft foundation filled with water can be used to reduce some destructible effects of the earthquake.
 It may be filled with some viscous fluid, worked as a damper to reduce earthquake effects.

-In experimental setups, it was found that the damage to the building is decreased very much.
+In experimental setups, it was found that the damage to the building decreased very much.